← Back to rubinobservatory.org

 INFO FOR PROJECT MEMBERS:

-Nominate someone for Rubin’s staff awards program to recognize outstanding performance!
-More information and the nomination form are available on the Staff Awards page on the Project website (login required).
+Nominate someone deserving for a future staff award on the Staff Awards page on the Project website (login required).

 If you’d like to schedule a one-on-one meeting with Victor or Zeljko, please fill out this form to indicate your preferred date and time.